WLNO

-WLNO (1060 AM) – branded WLNO 1060 AM – is a commercial urban gospel radio station licensed to serve New Orleans, Louisiana.
-Owned by Eternity Media Group LLC, the station serves the New Orleans metropolitan area.
-The WLNO transmitter site in located in Belle Chasse.
+WLNO (1060 AM) – branded WLNO 1060 AM – was a commercial urban gospel radio station licensed to serve New Orleans, Louisiana.
+Owned by Eternity Media Group WLNO, LLC, the station served the New Orleans metropolitan area.
+The WLNO transmitter site was located in Belle Chasse.

+The station went on the air in 1924 as WABZ; it became WBBX in 1933, WBNO in 1934, and WNOE after James A. Noe purchased the station in 1939.
+It became the first Top 40 station in New Orleans in the 1950s, shifting to album rock in the early 1970s and country music in 1981.
+WNOE was sold to Communicom Company in 1995 and became Christian radio station WLNO.
+After the station suspended operations in 2014, Eternity Media Group bought WLNO in 2015 and revived it as an urban gospel station; by October 2021, it had left the air for good, though its license remained active into 2025.

 History

-WLNO traces its roots back to January 6, 1924, when WABZ, a 50 W AM station licensed to Coliseum Place Baptist Church in New Orleans first went on air.
-The station changed its frequency, and call letters several times, becoming WBBX in 1933 and WBNO in 1934, before the license was acquired by former Louisiana Governor James A. Noe, who renamed the station WNOE in 1941.
+WLNO traced its roots back to January 6, 1924, when WABZ, a 50-watt AM station licensed to Coliseum Place Baptist Church in New Orleans first went on air.
+The station changed its frequency, and call letters several times, becoming WBBX in 1933 and WBNO in 1934, before the license was acquired by former Louisiana Governor James A. Noe, who renamed the station WNOE in 1939.
 WNOE was the market's first Top 40 outlet during the 1950s, 1960s and 1970s.
 When it began broadcasting around the clock on February 14, 1955, it stunted by playing the record "Shtiggy Boom" by The Nuggets nonstop for 58 hours and 45 minutes.
 Some of the most famous disc jockeys on the 1960s WNOE included Gary Owens, Greg Mason, C. C. Courtney and Frank Jolley (with his alter-ego - Count Down).